weng-lab/krews/docs/docker.md

     <img src="../img/krews_docker.png" />
 </div>

-Krews runs each task in it's workflows in Docker containers.
+Krews runs each task in separate Docker containers.
 Each execution environment has different ways of running and accessing docker containers and different ways of storing workflow files (state, results, logs, etc...) but running a task typically looks like this: